Differential treatment of specific nationalities in the procedure

 Iran

-Following the protests and violent repressions in Iran, several Federal States declared a removal ban for Iran in October 2022.[71]
-The Conference of Interior Ministers of the Federal States as well as the Federal level decided in December 2022 that no removals would take place to Iran, with exceptions for serious criminal offenders and persons posing a risk to security.[72]
-The nationwide removal ban was originally prolonged in summer 2023 but from the 1st of January 2024 it has been lifted.
-Only in Berlin is the local removal ban still in place at least until the end of February 2024.[73]
+Following the protests and violent repressions in Iran, several Federal States declared a removal ban for Iran in October 2022.[94]
+The Conference of Interior Ministers of the Federal States as well as the Federal level decided in December 2022 that no removals would take place to Iran, with exceptions for serious criminal offenders and persons posing a risk to security.[95]
+The nationwide removal ban was originally prolonged in summer 2023 but was lifted from 1st January 2024 onwards.[96]

 Russia